Common Dental Issues Children Suffer From

 Thumb Sucking

-Thumb sucking can lead to several dental problems including crooked teeth, an overbite, or damage to the roof of the mouth.
+Thumb sucking can lead to several dental problems, including crooked teeth, an overbite, or damage to the roof of the mouth.
 The severity of the damage depends on the regularity and force applied by your little one.
-It’s important to be careful of this as it can even affect a child’s speech.
+It’s important to be careful of this as it can affect a child’s speech.

 Consequently, do not scold your child for this habit, but rather reward their positive action towards stopping.
 Shouting at them for sucking their thumb is not the most effective way of getting them to stop.
-They will stop when they are ready and if they don’t, there is dental equipment that can help reduce the sucking – chat with your dentist about this if it becomes necessary.
+They will stop when they are ready, and if they don’t, there is dental equipment that can help reduce the sucking – chat with your dentist about this if it becomes necessary.

 Tooth Decay